Tribes in Adamawa

 The Bachama people are also known as Bwatiyes.
 They are a people that are found majorly in Lamurde in Adamawa state.
 It is not exactly known where the Bachama people migrated from.
 However, their origin is strongly linked to Sokoto.
 The Bachama tribe remains one of the few unconquered tribes after the invasion by the Fulani Jihadists.

 Before contact with Islam, the Bachama tribe had shrines just like most other tribes in Africa.
-However, after contact with Islam, they now practice Islam.
+However, after contact with Islam, some of them now practice Islam but the majority of the Bachama tribe are Christians.
 Farming and fishing are their major occupations.

 The people of Bachama have a variety of meals.
 Food is one thing this tribe possesses in ample quantity.
 The most common foods eaten by this people are millet, rice, maize and sorghum.
 Bachama men put on long flowing gowns called babban riga while women from this tribe put on blouses and abaya.
 Usually, they cover their heads with hijabs.